jorgebucaran/colorette/README.md

 ### `isColorSupported`

-`true` if your terminal supports color or `false` otherwise.
+`true` if your terminal supports color, `false` otherwise.
 Used internally and handled for you, but exposed for convenience.

 ### `createColors({ useColor })`